autokitteh/samples/data_pipeline/README.md

 This is an example of a data pipeline workflow.
 The pipeline is triggered by a new GPX file on an S3 bucket.
 The pipeline code will parse the GPX file and insert it into a database.

+The event flow is:

+- S3 sends a new item notification to an SNS topic
+- SNS sends a notification to the AutoKitteh HTTP trigger

 ## Setting Up

 ### Starting `ak`